o15y/eiva/README.md

 Key-value storage Redis is used for JWT cache invalidation and MySQL query caching.
 For production, a self-hosted Redis instance is used using Caprover, available only to other Caprover applications.
 For development, a local redis-server with default configuration will do.

+#### ElasticSearch

+A dedicated ElasticSearch instance is used to store server logs, and more importantly track usage events using the `/v1/api/track` API endpoint.
+This data will be used for analytics about pages, time on site, etc.

+Instance details:

+- Elasticsearch version: 7.4
+- Instance type: r5.large.elasticsearch
+- Number of nodes: 1
+- Data nodes storage type: EBS
+- EBS volume type: General Purpose (SSD)
+- EBS volume size: 10 GiB
+- Billing period: May 21, 2020–_present_

 ### Environment variables

 These environment variables (with the exception of `DATABASE_URL`) can be set in the `.env` file, or available as environment variables in the process using the Caprover UI or Dockerfile.